NVE/ebm/docs/source/user_guide/calibrating_the_model.rst

 possibilites are affected.

 .. csv-table:: Energy need behaviour factor.
-   :file: ..\tables\energy_need_behaviour_factor.csv
+   :file: ../tables/energy_need_behaviour_factor.csv
    :header-rows: 1
    :widths: 10 10 10 10 10 10
    :delim: ,

-It is also possible to modify the factors given in "heating_system_efficiencies.csv" to fine tune the coverage of various heating technologies and their efficiencies.
+It is also possible to modify the factors given in |heating_system_efficiencies_ref| to fine tune the coverage of various heating technologies and their efficiencies.

 Assumptions